ckeditor/ckeditor5/docs/framework/architecture/ui-library.md

    ```
 * To change the position of an existing dialog or manage positions dynamically, use the {@link module:ui/dialog/dialog~DialogShowEvent `show`} event listener (see the [example code](#dialogshowid-event)).

-In some cases, for instance when the content of the dialog or the environment changes (e.g. the editor is resized), you may want to force-update the position of the dialog.
+In some cases, for instance when the content of the dialog or the environment changes (for example, the editor is resized), you may want to force-update the position of the dialog.
 This will restore its position to the {@link module:ui/dialog/dialog~DialogDefinition#position configured default}.
 It will also reset any manual positioning (dragging) done by the user.
 To do so, use the {@link module:ui/dialog/dialogview~DialogView#updatePosition} method.

 ```js
 editor.plugins.get( 'Dialog' ).view.updatePosition();